Sam Lay Tribute

 Sometime in 1963, Lay, together with bass player Jerome Arnold, left Howlin' Wolf's band to join forces with Paul Butterfield and Elvin Bishop, taking a year-long residence at Big John's. the first of the Chicago north side blues bar.
 Eventually, Michael Bloomfield and Mark Naftalin joined up.

-Eventually Lay and Siegel crossed paths, with Lay appearing on two Siegel-Schwall albums.
+As fate would have it, Lay and Siegel's paths crossed again, with Lay appearing on two Siegel-Schwall albums.
 They have collaborated on other other projects, including Siegel's Chamber Blues project.
 I suspect their families have shared many meals together.

 Tonight Lay appeared with a signature cape, highly polished shoes, red pants, colorful cane, and a yellow shirt.
 None of that was surprising.
 Lay was always known for his dress, taking a cue from Liberace and Porter Wagner, as well as Nashville Nudie suits.
 He was adorned in jewelry, and his hair is was nicely cut.
 He has been patronizing the same south side barber for either 31 or 38 years.